-During the 1920s, 30s, and 40s Dene Denny and Hazel Watrous worked together to bring art, music and beauty to the world.
-Against all odds, and even through the Great Depression, they founded the Carmel Music Society and the Carmel Bach Festival; created a civic orchestra; founded and ran an unusual repertory theater in Monterey and a major concert series in San José.
+From the 1920s to the 1950s Dene Denny and Hazel Watrous worked together to bring art, music and beauty to their world.
+Against all odds, and even through the Great Depression, they founded the Carmel Music Society and the Carmel Bach Festival; created a civic orchestra; founded and ran an unusual repertory theater in Monterey; produced a major concert series in San José.
 They even designed three dozen of Carmel's distinctive early houses and its first art gallery.

 This 400-page volume includes nearly 300 vintage photos and illustrations.
 It places the life and work of its two colorful subjects within the context of the artistic, intellectual, and cultural currents of early 20th century California, and sheds new light on Carmel's musical and theatrical history.

 "Carmel Impresarios is a wonderful, long-overdue biography of two amazing pioneers in music, architecture, design, and the arts who, as often happened with women, were 'disappeared' from earlier accounts.
 Written with zest and love, this book is a major contribution.
 David Gordon has given us a real gift!"